Philip Reeves: Career

 His parents were Lillian Langford and Bert Reeves.
 He had a twin brother.
 Reeves studied at the Cheltenham School of Art (1947 - 1949) and at the Royal College of Art, London (1951-1954).
 Reeves became a lecturer at Glasgow School of Art in 1954 and was Head of Printmaking from 1970 to 1991.

 In 1957 his etching Clapham Landscape was included as one of the 'Young Artists of Promise' in Jack Beddington's book.
 He founded the Edinburgh print makers workshop in 1967 and was a founder member of Glasgow Print Studio in 1972.
-He was a Fellow of the Royal Society of the Painter-Etchers and Engravers in 1951, an Associate of the Royal Scottish Academy in 1971, was the President of the Royal Scottish Society of Painters in Watercolours from 1998 to 2005.
+He was elected a Fellow of the Royal Society of Painter-Etchers and Engravers in 1963, an Associate of the Royal Scottish Academy in 1971 and a full Academician in 1976, and was President of the Royal Scottish Society of Painters in Watercolour from 1998 to 2005.
 Reeves was instrumental in developing the printmaking department at Glasgow School of Art.
 As printmaking took on a more central role within contemporary art during the 1960s and 1970s, Reeves developed his own work and experimented with print techniques as well as moving into collage.
 Inspiration for his work came from rural or coastal areas - the West Highland Way or cliffs in the North of Scotland, as much as urban scenes and cityscapes.

+Reeves was represented throughout his career by the Compass Gallery in Glasgow, which gave him a series of solo shows and a retrospective in 2015.
+A joint retrospective was held at the Talbot Rice Gallery and the Hunterian in 2001, and he showed with the Fine Art Society in London in 1996.